-Modif fied?
-S chedule BMP Proposed Measurable Goal YES NO Complete this year Ongoing Implementation 1d) Train staff that answer phones to properly direct calls to appropriate staff.
-Train staff that answer phones to properly direct calls to appropriate staff.
-X X 4 1e) In areas of the City known for dumping, conduct inspections at least once per month.
-In areas of the City known for dumping, conduct inspections at least once per month.
+Modified?
+YES NO Se chedule BMP Proposed Measurable Goal Complete this year Ongoing Implementation 1e) In areas of the city known for dumping, conduct inspections at least once per month.
+In areas of the city known for dumping, conduct inspections at least once per month.
 5 X X 2a) Adopt Illicit Discharge Ordinance to prohibit non-storm water discharges by June 30.
 Ordinance will include provisions for enforcement.
 Successful implementation will be measured by adoption of the Illicit Discharge Ordinance.
 X X 6 2b) Inspect 100% of storm drain outfalls at least once each year for illicit connections and non-storm water discharges.
-Measure success each year by the number of storm drain outlets inspected for illicit discharges and the type of non-storm water flows observed. x X X 2c) Develop procedures for City Staff to address non-storm water discharges by June 30 and each year thereafter.
+Measure success each year by the number of storm drain outlets inspected for illicit discharges and the type of non-storm water flows observed.
+X X X 2c) Develop procedures for City staff to address non-storm water discharges by June 30 and each year thereafter.
 Procedures shall include enforcement of violations, and a tracking system for inspections and violations.
-Measure success each year by the number of city employees that are trained each year to address non- storm water discharges.
+Measure success each year by the number of City employees that are trained each year to address nonstorm water discharges.
 Successful implementation will also include employees properly following enforcement procedures in the tracking and enforcement of violations.
 7 X X 2d) Establish a database to identify incidents of illicit discharges.
 The database will be used in conjunction with the storm water hotline.
-Track implementation success over permit term by the number and type of calls received by the City's hotline and by City Staff.
+Track implementation success over permit term by the number and type of calls received by the City's hotline and by City staff.
 Identify the number of calls that result in investigation of discharge or enforcement action (verbal, written, citation) being taken.
 8 X X 2e) Distribute brochures each year at the Annual Rocklin Clean Up Day to inform the public of hazards associated with illegal discharges and improper disposal of waste.
 Measure success by the number of personal contacts made each year and the number of brochures distributed to residents at each of the drop off sites 9 X X 3a) Evaluate authorized non-storm water discharges to classify impact(s) at outfalls.
 Successful implementation will include monitoring and education program for authorized non-storm water discharges and ability to classify impacts to receiving waters.
 X X